acruzgarcia/OMIEData/README.md

 python -m pip install OMIEData

 ```
-from the command line would install the last version uploaded to pypi.
+from the command line will install the last version uploaded to pypi.

 Aternatively, to install it from GitHub, type: